Flexible Film Materials

 Widely used in flexible packaging due to its mechanical and dimentional characteristics at high temperatures.

-Improves the appearance, the barrier properties, or the mechanical strength of a package.
+Improves the appearance, barrier properties or mechanical strength of a package.

-Aluminium foil is widely used in laminated combinations for most pharma and food products.
+Aluminium foil is widely used in laminated combinations for most pharmaceutical and food products.